PauWol/HackBerry-Pi/README.md

 ### 5. Configure Your HackBerry-Pi:

-You have the flexibility to configure your HackBerry-Pi using three convenient methods:
+You have the flexibility to configure your HackBerry-Pi using two convenient methods:

 - **Secure Shell (SSH):** Establish a secure remote connection from another computer on your network using SSH credentials provided in the project documentation.
-- **Virtual Network Computing (VNC):** Access the Raspberry Pi's graphical desktop remotely through VNC software.
-The default login details will be available in the project documentation.
 - **Web Interface:** Open a web browser on your connected device and navigate to [http://raspberrypi](http://raspberrypi) to access the web-based configuration interface.

 ## Additional Notes: